Feds issue subpoenas for information about Giuliani’s consulting firm

 Federal prosecutors in New York are already prosecuting two Giuliani associates, Lev Parnas and Igor Fruman, who are charged with campaign finance crimes.

-Prosecutors say the two men allegedly used a shell company to discuss donations they made to two pro-Trump PACs.
+Prosecutors say the two men allegedly used a shell company to discuss donations they made to the two pro-Trump PACs.
 Mr. Parnas and Mr. Fruman have pleaded not guilty.

 The two men helped Mr. Giuliani press the Ukraine government into opening investigations into former Vice President Joseph R. Biden and his son, Hunter.